sansseriff/bevy_reactor/README.md

 The call `mutable.signal()` returns a reactive signal object.
 What makes this this different from the `get()` method is that the receiver is type-erased, in other words, you can pass around a `Signal` object without revealing the fact that the signal came from a `Mutable`.
-This is handy because there are other kinds of reactive objects (like memos and deriveds) which can also produce signals.
+This is handy because there are other kinds of reactive objects (like memos and derivations) which can also produce signals.
 The function that reads the signal can work regardless of where the signal came from.

+Mutables are transactional: when you write to a mutable, the change does not take effect until the next frame.
+There's an ECS system that "commits" the pending changes.

 The three methods given above assume that the data in the mutable implements `Copy`.
 There is another set of methods for data that implements `Clone`: